writethedocs/www/docs/origin-story.rst

 As a developer, I have always cared about documentation, but I'm not sure I ever thought about it *deeply* until I got to know Eric Holscher better.
-Sometime in early 2013, I ran into Eric at a local eatery, and we started discussing Read The Docs.
-He had recently `left his job at Urban Airship <http://ericholscher.com/blog/2013/jan/10/walk-woods/>`__ and was able to work on Read The Docs full time.
+Sometime in early 2013, I ran into Eric at a local eatery, and we started discussing Read the Docs.
+He had recently `left his job at Urban Airship <http://ericholscher.com/blog/2013/jan/10/walk-woods/>`__ and was able to work on Read the Docs full time.
 This was going well, but he was concerned about the future of the project.
 There didn't seem to be a sense of community around documentation.
 Was documentation ever going to be given the focus it needed?